contactsystems/metropolis-node/README.md

 var contact = require('metropolis-node'), sdk = new contact(access, secret);
 ```

+## Open Issues
+If you encounter a bug/error with the Metropolis SDK for Node.js, we'd love to hear about it.
+Search our [Existing Issues]() and if you're unable to find it there, please open a new issue.
+Make sure to include:
+* SDK version number
+* Node.js
+* OS used
+* Let us know if you're running this inside Docker
+* Stack Trace or Debug Console Output

+GitHub Issues are intended for Bug Reports & Feature Requests.
+For help utilizing our Node.js SDK, please visit our [Discord](https://discord.gg/E9WVsWt) and let us know how we can help.

 ## Getting Started

 **To onboarding to our system, please email us at:** info@contactsystems.io